osmandapp/web/main/docs/user/personal/myplaces.md

 The [OpenStreetMap edits](../plugins/osm-editing.md) tab contains unedited, unloaded OSM notes, edits, or errors.
 The following actions are available with the note: load, show on map, edit OSM note, delete.
 Uploaded or deleted notes are no longer displayed in the list.

-With OsmAnd and the OSM editing plugin you can easily contribute your own information to OpenStreetMap.org, e.g. create or modify POIs, add or comment notes, upload recorded GPX tracks.
+With OsmAnd and the OSM editing plugin, you can contribute information to OpenStreetMap.org, such as creating or modifying POIs, adding or commenting on notes, and uploading recorded GPX tracks.

 <br/>